-In 2019 the Official Competition celebrates 12 years of awarding the Sydney Film Prize to each year’s most “audacious, cutting-edge and courageous” film.
-The competition is endorsed by FIAPF, the regulating body for international film festivals, and is judged by a jury of international and Australian filmmakers and industry professionals.
-The $60,000 cash prize is presented at SFF’s Closing Night ceremony on Sunday 16 June.
+The Sydney Film Prize is awarded to the most “audacious, cutting-edge and courageous” film in the Official Competition line-up.
+The competition is endorsed by FIAPF, the regulating body for international film festivals, and is judged by a jury of filmmakers and industry professionals, who award a $60,000 cash prize to the winning filmmaker.

-SFF’s prestigious Australian Short Film Awards were established in 1970 and have been sponsored by Dendy Cinemas for over 26 years.
-The awards are presented at SFF’s Closing Night ceremony on Sunday 16 June.
+SFF’s prestigious Australian Short Film Awards were established in 1970 and have been sponsored by Dendy Cinemas since 1989.

 The Dendy Live Action Short Award, sponsored by Dendy Cinemas, provides a $7,000 cash prize to the best Australian short film.
 Winners are Academy Award eligible.

-The Rouben Mamoulian Award, sponsored by Dendy Cinemas and named after the director who first presented the award in 1974, provides a $7,000 cash prize to the best Australian short film director.
+The Rouben Mamoulian Award, sponsored by Dendy Cinemas and named after the director who first presented the award in 1974, provides a $7,000 cash prize to the best direction of an Australian short film.

-All Sydney Film Festival Award winners are presented with the Festival’s signature mesmeric swirl award, designed and handmade in Sydney by our partners Louise Olsen and Stephen Ormandy of Dinosaur Designs.
+All Sydney Film Festival Award winners are presented with the Festival’s signature mesmeric swirl award, designed and handmade in Sydney by SFF’s partners Louise Olsen and Stephen Ormandy of Dinosaur Designs.

 PARKROYAL Darling Harbour, Sydney is proud to be the official home away from home for SFF’s Awards Juries.